 Formal Composition is recommended for college-bound students not planning to take AP Language and Composition.
-This course emphasizes the development of various types of research papers.
-Students will write five papers and study sentence development, note taking and documentation, outlining, types of research, essays and term papers.
+This course emphasizes the development of various types of academic papers.
+Students will write four papers and study sentence development, note taking and documentation, outlining, rhetorical development of arguments, types of research, essays and term papers.

-research, essays and term papers.

-NOVEL ELA506

-Credit: 0.5 (1 trimester)

-Grade Level: 11, 12 LARS COMM
+NOVEL Credit: 0.5 (1 trimester) Grade Level: 11, 12

-Prerequisites: English 10 or department of onsent

-Novel is recommended to college-bound stud dents.
-This course